youngbryanyu/titan-health-app/README.md

 3. `git push` to push the changes to the remote branch that will be created by default based on the config set above.
 4. Navigate to [Pull requests](https://github.com/yyu2002/Titan_Health_App/pulls) to create the pull request onto the `main` branch.
 Get the necessary approvals then merge and delete the branch.

-Make sure not to push anything from `node_modules` when committing and pushing changes.
-We don't want tons of dependencies stored in our repository.
+<ins> Make sure not to push anything from `node_modules` when committing and pushing changes.
+We don't want tons of dependencies stored in our repository.<ins>

 #### Pull Request Rules
 The follow requirements must be met before pushing changes onto the `main` branch: